bram2w/baserow/docs/getting-started/database-plugin.md

 `baserow.contrib.database.fields.handler.FieldHandler` and via the REST API.
 Several field types have been included by default.

-> Field types can be added via a plugins.
+> Field types can be added via plugins.
 More about that on the
 > [field type plugin page](../plugins/field-type.md).

 * `text`: Single line text.